sspatari/IDE_Labs/Lab2Calculator/README.md

 ![Alt](images/image1.png)

 - The Reverse polish notation is implemented in te Rpn.cs.
 The most important method are the ```GetExpresssion method```  and the ```Conting method```.
 The first one returns the reverse polish notation output and the second computes the result of the reverse polish notation output.
-Now we can easily connect with ssh to our remote server.
-In linux distributors we type in ```ssh  ubuntu@192.168.0.102```.
-You have to enter password to your ubuntu server.

 - The CalculatorClass is the place where method used by buttons where implemented and of course some additional ones that where meant to help in this procces.